marvin-jens/mrfifo/README.md

 # Example workflow

 Here's an instructive example that shows off several of the main features.
-The following code decompresses a `fastq.gz` file, distributes the FASTQ lines to four separate worker processes running in parallel.
-These workers execute `line_counter` which does nothing but count the lines, and report the count by *writing it to an output* file.
-Finally, the outputs are `collected` and passed on to `add_counts`, a second bit of user-defined code that adds up the counts to arrive at a grand total.
+The following code decompresses a `BAM` file, distributes the SAM lines to four separate worker processes running in parallel, and then re-assembles a new BAM with the exact same content.
+The workers execute the function `pass_through` which iterates over its input, counts the number of lines (SAM records) it encounters, and writes the line to an output.
+After exhausting the input, the function returns the count and exits.
+The magic happens before and after the calls to `pass_through`.
+For each of the calls defining the workflow (called "parts" of the workflow), a separate `multiprocessing.Process` is started.
+In fact, in reverse order, so starting with the `.funnel()` and then working its way up to the `.BAM_reader()`.
+However, before any processes get started, the workflow object figures out how many named pipes it needs to create (in a safe temp directory), by way of the `mf.FIFO` objects being created and passed into each part.
+Unless, explicitly specified (using `manage_pipes=False`), these pipes are additionally managed by mrfifo, to avoid deadlocks.
+For instance, `pass_through` is already called with two opened file objects, one for reading and one for writing, which have been created by mrfifo to connect it with the `.distribute` part on the input side and the `.collect` part on the output side.
+Note that return values and exceptions (including tracebacks) are automatically captured by the workflow object to simplify your program and to avoid hanging processes waiting for a pipe to be closed.
+A little extra is the BAM header.
+This gets detected and separated from the bulk of the data by the `.distribute` part and is sent to its own FIFO named `header`.
+The header thus bypasses the workers and is merged with their outputs only at the `.collect` part.
+However, the header could alternatively have been broadcast to all workers as well.
+See the documentation for more details.

 ```python